 Most colleges have a minimum academic standard or a range for their admitted class.
 This is typically based on a student’s standardized test scores, Grade Point Average (GPA) and the strength of the academic courses taken.
-Depending on the college, these factors will be reviewed to see how you compare to their standard.
+Depending on the college, these factors will be reviewed to see how the student compares to their standard.
 Many of us are familiar with the term called academic reach or just a reach school.
-Many of the smaller or selective colleges will also include other personal factors such as teacher recommendations, interviews, and other personal achievements in their admission decision.

-Most undergraduate students are limited to only $27,000 to $35,000 of federal student loans that they are legally responsible to pay back.
+Most undergraduate students are limited to only $27,000 to $35,000 of federal student loans.
+These loans are call Direct Stafford Loans.
+These loans are legally the student’s responsible to pay back.
 If additional student debt is needed to fund a shortfall, a parent or other person will be directly or indirectly responsible for these other student loans.
-This other person will need to co-sign or sign for the additional student loan.
-Understanding the different options is important since this will determine the legal responsibility of the loans.
+This other person will need to be a co-signer or sign for the additional student loan.
+Understanding the different options is important since this will determine the legal responsibility of the loans and repayment options.

 By creating a four-year cash flow analysis, a family will be better be able to identify college funding shortfalls and improve their debt structuring plan.
 Part of this analysis needs to include a review of the various student loan repayment methods as well as identifying whether loan forgiveness is an option.

-One item in the cost of attendance that is often overlooked is the indirect cost of travel for the students who are attending a college farther from home.
+One item in the cost of attendance that is often overlooked is the indirect cost of travel for the student’s family cost when they are attending a college farther from home.
 Many schools will include the round-trip cost to get to and from school once a semester.
 The additional cost of returning home for holidays or family emergencies are not included in the amount.

 College graduation rates can be reviewed on the National Statistics of Education site.
 This statistic is very important because it predicts the probability of a student graduating on time.
 The information is available for 4 years and 6 years.
 The best tip to save money is to have your child graduate in 4 years.
 Currently, the national average of college students graduating in 4 years is less than 40%.
 Finding the colleges with higher graduation rates should be part of the research your child does during their college search.

-Knowing your child’s ability to learn and whether they do better educationally in a small or big classroom environment should be included in the review of the graduation rates.
-A lower-priced college may appear to offer better value but if it takes an additional year to graduate the total net cost may actually be higher.
+Knowing your child’s ability to learn and where they will be more successful is important.
+A lower-priced college may appear to offer a better value but if it takes an additional year to graduate the total net cost may be higher.

 The retention rate of a college is the percentage of the college’s first time, first-year undergraduate students who return to the school the next year.
 Families should inquire about this number.
-If the retention rate at a school is low then students and parents need to find the reason for this problem.
+If the retention rate at a school is low, then students and parents need to find the reason for this problem.
 Retention is directly related to the graduation rate.
 Academic struggles, affordability, family problems, and homesickness all are factors that may affect the retention rate.
 Depending on the study, approximately 35 % of students will transfer within the first 2 years of college.
 Finding schools with higher retention rates will improve your probability of graduating on time and reduce the risk of additional expenses due to transferring.
 The higher retention rate indicates that the school has a better understanding of the required partnership that needs to be fostered with the college student.
-The college has created an environment for them to be successful.

 In today’s competitive environment, employers are expecting graduates to have an Internship or Co-op experience.
 This should be another question to both the college and career center.
 Having this information will improve your student’s outcome and help them to become successful.

-The above steps help both students and parents better understand college affordability and building a college list.
-It requires preparation, analysis and most of all having your child understand the outcome of their college experience.
-To help you keep your college tour information organized we have created a college tour checklist that the college-bound student can complete after each campus visit.
-Click College Visit Check list to download this file.
+The above steps help both students and parents better understand college affordability and how to build a college list.
+It requires preparation, analysis, and most of all having your child understand the outcome of their college experience.

-We recommend the college-bound student focus on the purpose of a college education and not just being educated.
+We recommend the college-bound students focus on the purpose of a college education and not just being educated.
 A good college discussion should include majors and career possibilities as well as starting salaries.
-The student should have an understanding of any future debt that may be needed to get to graduation.
+The student should understand any future debt that may be needed to get to graduation.
 Having a multi-year plan will help families maximize their resources and alleviate some of the emotional stress involved in making the college decision.

 At PayForED, we are striving to add the transparency that is missing from this process both at the list building stage and at the college selection process.
 Our College Cost Analyzer generates customized numbers that help families find the best college value, avoid excessive student loans and make informed decisions.